 In this post: There are some differences between the traditional words “housekeeper” and a “homemaker”.
 Here’s why homemaking is not necessarily always the same as housekeeping!

 What comes to mind when you think of housekeeping?
-For me, it’s someone knocking on my hotel room door at an ungodly hour yelling “housekeeping!”
-When I let them in, it’s a five minute routine of changing the bedsheets and towels, vacuuming, and tidying the room around my stuff.
-While a homemaker may do all the things a housekeeper would, the duties go far beyond that.
-Here's why homemaking is not the same as housekeeping!
+Truthfully for me, it makes me think of someone knocking on my hotel room door at an ungodly hour yelling “housekeeping!”
+When I manage to scramble out of bed and pull on sweats and let them in, it’s a ten-minute routine of changing the bedsheets and towels, vacuuming, and tidying the room around my stuff before they rush off to the next room.

 1. You can be a lousy homemaker but an excellent housekeeper